Mahdi-Jandaghi/Interactive-Agents/README.md

 hold left-Alt while selecting agents to deactivate

 W to move forward
-a to move left
+A to move left
-d to move right
+D to move right